“An Outstanding Advocate”

 Daniel often acts in both civil and criminal proceedings brought under the Enterprise Act 2002 for enforcement orders against breaches of domestic and European consumer law legislation.

-Daniel has a broad practice in commercial law including contractual disputes, .
+Daniel has a broad practice in commercial law including contractual disputes and property-related issues which arise out of planning and rights of way cases.
 Since becoming a tenant, and from his previous career of strategic advisory work and doctoral research on economic policy and regulation, Daniel has experience of financial and sectorial regulation, professional negligence, construction, and arbitration.

 Daniel is a contributor to Construction Contracts: Law and Practice Richard Wilmot-Smith QC (OUP) 2014.